miwhag/cake-frontend/README.md

 # Cake Builder App

 This application was build so that you could make a  cake virtully by chosing a cake flavor, frosting flavor, a finish and an accent to the cake.
-View the full video walkthrough here: https://www.youtube.com/watch?v=MDBWC9ui-aM&t=4s
+View a higher quality walkthrough here: https://www.youtube.com/watch?v=MDBWC9ui-aM&t=4s

 ![](src/Images/capstone.gif)